Mathges/MyCocktails/docs/Implentations&Improvements.md

 Some styles can be improved too.
 Declaring some app style variables and adding some font.

 Routes can be isolated from app.

+Axios call should be isolated too.

 Some UX is missing, like loading while requesting api, returning error if there is from api, or a not found page if user is asking for non-existent cocktail.

+### Priority

+- Isolate Axios & router
+- Make css vars
+- Loading and 404 page
+- Better scrollview for cocktail details
+- making api BaseURL as env var
+- make image component